 When I was a film student, I learned the antiquated art of cutting 16mm film on a Steenbeck, a WWII-era piece of machinery, built to last (this was the nineties, and computer editing was in the early stages).
 You’d hang your clips on a rack that stood next to the editing table, occasionally leaning over to look at the strips of film to see if there was some frame or sequence you could use.

-If you know how much work goes into renting equipment and enlisting the help of your friends—not to mention how expensive film is to develop—you can imagine how hard it was to cut a shot that was well-lit, well-framed and in focus.
-But sadly, the ratio of cut material to used footage is roughly 70/30.
+If you know how much work goes into renting equipment, enlisting the help of your friends, not to mention how expensive film is to develop—you can imagine how hard it was to throw away a shot that was well-lit, well-framed and in focus.
+Sadly, the ratio of cut material to used footage is about 70/30.
 Industry standard, I’m afraid.
-And sometimes what we thought was our best winds up on the cutting room floor.
+And sometimes what we thought was our best work winds up on the cutting room floor.

 If you’re like me, it’s easier to cut something knowing it has a place to go besides the trash.
 So don’t throw it all away!
 Maybe you can learn to love again.
-I recommend keeping a file of odds and ends, a graveyard of zombie ideas.
-Hold onto those finely honed paragraphs or scenes you rewrote a dozen times, those sentences you lost sleep over, the ones you got rid of when you sobered up and realized they were slowing down the narrative or not serving the drama.
+Start a file of odds and ends, a graveyard of zombie ideas.
+Hold onto those finely honed paragraphs, those scenes you rewrote a dozen times, those sentences you lost sleep over, the ones you got rid of when you sobered up and realized they were slowing down the narrative or not serving the drama.

 Be ruthless, go for concision, and don’t despair.
 Maybe one day these darlings will rise from the grave and go limping off in search of fresh brain.